-Following their brother’s stewardship lead, Tom Murphy and Chester Murphy have protected 72 acres of farmland destined to be developed in San Joaquin County.
-Combined with their brother Bill, the Murphy family now has collectively created a 200-acre greenbelt in the area of Farmington, California, east of Stockton.
+Tom Murphy and Chester Murphy have protected 72 acres of farmland destined to be developed in San Joaquin County.
+Combined with another existing California Farmland Trust easement, this has created a 200-acre greenbelt in the area of Farmington, California, east of Stockton.

 “Highway 4 is a major east-west artery connecting the Bay Area to the Sierra Nevada,” shared Charlotte Mitchell, California Farmland Trust’s (CFT) executive director.
 “Protecting the important farmland along this artery sends a clear signal to local planners that urbanization along this corridor needs to be thoughtfully planned.”